 Tax-free savings account

-An ISA is an Individual Savings Account that allows you to save or invest your money without paying tax on the interest or on the investment returns you receive.
+An ISA is an Individual Savings Account that enables you to save or invest money without paying tax on the interest or on the investment returns you receive.

 To open an ISA, you need to be a UK resident for tax purposes and aged 16 or over.
 For some ISAs, you may need to be 18 or over.

 The tax year runs from 6 April to 5 April.
-If you choose not to open a new ISA, you can top up your existing ISA with a lump sum or add a little bit at a time until you reach the allowance for that tax year – depending on your ISA.
-You will continue to earn tax-free interest on your combined balances year after year.
+Each tax year, you can either open a new ISA or top up an existing ISA until you reach your annual allowance.
+You’ll then earn tax-free interest on your whole balance every year.

 How much are you looking to save and invest?

 Transferring your ISA

 If you have more than 1 ISA (cash or investment) and you’d like to combine them or you’d like to transfer your money into a new ISA, it’s best to use the ISA Transfer Service to move or combine your savings.

 If you simply withdraw money as cash and pay it into a new ISA, your money will no longer be tax-free and it will count towards your annual allowance for the current year – even if your new ISA is with the same bank.

 Using the ISA Transfer Service means that the interest you earn on your money will remain tax-free and previous year’s savings you transfer won’t count towards your current annual allowance.